 Your goal in this situation is to have an effective, difficult conversation.
 One that lands on it’s mark and has a satisfactory end result.
 To do this it’s important not to attack.

 My boyfriend is struggling with a few issues in our relationship.
 I will ask him if he is happy.
-One a scale of 1-10, perhaps.
-Doing so will (gradually) get him to open up to me about what is going on.
-From there I can ask him probing questions that will lead to us being able to discuss how to get us through those issues.
+On a scale of 1-10, perhaps.
+Doing so will (gradually) get him to open up to me about what is happening.
+From there, I can ask him probing questions that will lead to us being able to discuss how to get us through those issues.

 I will not say “Why are you doing these stupid things over and over?”
 I can guarantee that the only thing that will do is shut him down.
 And make him leave.